sshehrozali/sshehrozali/README.md

 ### 👋 Hi, I am Shehroz
-Love working in complex Distributed and High concurrent systems powered by millions of customers.
-Currently using Java 17+.
+#### Love working in complex Distributed and High concurrent systems powered by millions of customers in Java.
+I am a strong advocate of Clean Software Engineering and Lean principles.

-Subscribe to my newsletter: [Here](https://shehroztalks.medium.com/)
+Read what I teach the world: [Here](https://shehroztalks.medium.com/)

 <a href="https://linkedin.com/in/https://www.linkedin.com/in/sshehrozali/" target="_blank">